runtimeverification/k/README.md

 This will build all of K and put a link to the resulting binaries in the `result/` folder.

+_Note: Mac users, especially those running M1/M2 Macs may find nix segfaulting on occasion.
+If this happens, try running the nix command like this: `GC_DONT_GC=1 nix build .`_

 If you want to temporarily add the K binaries (such as `kompile` or `kast`) to the current shell, run

 ```bash